Artist

 Vincenzo Massetti (Lord Enzo) (vocals)

-The group's debut was with a single in 1971, Sognare backed by an italian version of Jethro Tull's With you there to help me called Tutte le cose.
-The line-up on the single was different from their later LP, with Tito Gallo on vocals.
+The single was recorded in May 1971, with Sognare backed by a nice Italian version of Jethro Tull's With you there to help me called Tutte le cose.
+The group appeared in the TV program La freccia d'oro to promote the single and played at the Festival di Gualdo in August.

-The album, simply called I Teoremi, is one of the rarest italian prog-era albums, though not a proper prog LP, as it contains a hard rock inspired sound in the same style as early Rovescio della Medaglia.
-It was issued in 1972 on the small Polaris label, that also produced the Alpha ralpha boulevard LP by I Numi, and contains seven self-penned tracks, mostly in the hard rock vein, with light prog influences as in the long Mare della tranquillità, the only track including piano.
-A very good album whose original copies are worth a fortune.
+The album, simply called I Teoremi, is one of the rarest Italian prog-era albums, with a hard rock inspired sound in the same style as early Rovescio della Medaglia.
+It was issued in the spring of 1972 on the small Polaris label, that also produced the Alpha ralpha boulevard LP by I Numi, and contains seven self-penned tracks, mostly in the hard rock vein, with light prog influences as in the long Mare della tranquillità, the only track including piano.
+A very good album whose original copies are worth a fortune, but the group didn't last long, playing at Cantaestate during the summer and breaking up at the end of 1972.

-Drummer Claudio Mastracci briefly played with Il Punto (also at Villa Pamphili festival in Rome with them), and later with some pop artists like Donatella Rettore and Sergio Caputo, and in some TV shows orchestras.
-He still works as drum teacher.
+Even drummer Claudio Mastracci briefly played with Il Punto (also at Villa Pamphili festival in Rome with them) and was with Bellanova in Cliché, and later with popular artists like Donatella Rettore and Sergio Caputo, and in TV shows orchestras, also working as drum teacher.

-Guitarist Mario Schilirò has played with important italian artists like Antonello Venditti and, still now since many years, Zucchero.
+Guitarist Mario Schilirò played with important Italian artists like Antonello Venditti and, still now since many years, Zucchero.

 LP